-Trusting teams to discover, build, inspect & iterate unleashes more than just better solutions
+Putting systems in place to allow teams to Discover, Deliver & iterate means far more than just better solutions

 Either explicitly or implicitly, every organization drives towards four people-focused outcomes:

 - Deliver great client-centric experiences that also work for the business

 - Inspire people to give their best effort